Gandem/uptime-checker/notes.md

 WebsitePoller/1.0

-socket hangup error shows on 39.net, the same method for debugging shows that adding an Accept header resolves the issue: `Accept: */*` will be default, unless overriden by user configuration
+an error shows on 39.net, the same method for debugging shows that adding an Accept header resolves the issue: `Accept: */*` will be default, unless overriden by user configuration

+only one website always shows socket hang up and refuse TCP connection from within NodeJS.
+It behaves inconsistently with telnet (timeouts, etc...).
+Will leave the debugging of this issue for later